-The grilled chicken also took on some of the charred grill marks (flavor) which gets extra credit, but overall, both methods of cooking yielded similar results.
+Grilling the chipotle adobo chicken also allowed the poultry to take on some of the charred grill marks (flavor), which gets extra credit, but overall, both cooking methods yielded similar results.

 The taste test

-Flavor-wise, the Mexican chipotle marinade really stands out.
-The smoky chipotle peppers aren’t overly spicy.
-Fresh lime and orange juice along with the red wine vinegar add a tangy bite to the chicken and the dried spices amplify the smoky, fresh flavors.
+Flavor-wise, the Mexican chipotle chicken marinade stands out.
+The smoky peppers aren’t overly spicy.
+Fresh lime, orange juice, and red wine vinegar add a tangy bite to the chicken, and the dried spices amplify the smoky, lively flavors.

-When eating chicken thighs, I usually start with a knife and fork, but invariably end up picking up the chicken and nibbling the meat right from the bone.
-With this lip-smacking marinade, both my husband and I were also licking our fingers to get every morsel of the smoky pepper marinade from the bones.
+When eating chicken thighs, I usually start with a knife and fork, but I invariably pick up the chicken and nibble the meat right from the bone.
+With this lip-smacking marinade, my husband and I were also licking our fingers to get every morsel of the smoky pepper marinade from the bones.

 Chipotle marinated chicken FAQ’s